-2. Saturation into Campus Culture: We, as every university does, struggle with reaching the populations who most need the alcohol education with our programming.
+- 1. Late-Night Programming: During the biennial period, COVID19 greatly restricted the number of late event events we were able to offer.
+While some events were offered and were highly successful (including the return of a drag show in 2022), our usual programming was not as robust as it had been in previous years. - 2.
+Community Involvement: One of the trends we have noted is that our student population is more likely to use drugs and alcohol off campus.
+Due to this change in behavior, we believe more education needs to occur regarding liability, social host laws, and bystander accountability.
+In 2019, the university made a switch from TIPS education to the Alcohol Skills Training Program.
+Greek students and Resident Advisors were the first students trained in ASTP, and the alcohol orientation program was re-written to focus on ASTP instead of TIPS. - 3.
+Saturation into Campus Culture: We, as every university does, struggle with reaching the populations who most need the alcohol education with our programming.
 Through mandatory online education and judicial sanctions, we are working on reaching this population.
 Beginning in July 2018, students who did not complete the EverFi alcohol programming were unable to participate in Greek Life or athletics.
-This has increased our compliance percentages and led to Transylvania earning the 2020 EverFi Campus Prevention Network Seal of Prevention.
+This has increased our compliance percentages and led to Transylvania earning a 2020 and 2021 EverFi Campus Prevention Network Seal of Prevention.
 "The Seal of Prevention is a designation given to institutions committed to comprehensive, evidence-based digital prevention strategies on issues of wellness, safety, and inclusion.
 The CPN Seal elevates the visibility of campuses that demonstrate evidence of meeting this commitment."